 Techwire’s May 2020 report revealed that Diveplane and its partners could ensure all individuals that their

 information is safe and accurate.

 The Aware app was established on the idea that data privacy and security are a priority.
 The solution has also been built on that principle.
-Any data collected doesn’t leave the Iron Bow, which is a private cloud solution structure.
+Any data collected doesn’t leave the Iron Bow, a private cloud solution structure.
 This is a classified and secure infrastructure.

 Remember that only artificially manufactured data can be used moving forward after the data collection and processing.
 This assures that the new information cannot be turned into its original form.
 People need to trust companies that assure them that their privacy is safe and secure.
 Do you?